Home » Drug Defense Attorney in Columbus, OH » Columbus Harmful Intoxicant Lawyer

 Additionally, Ohio Rev. Code 2925.31 requires a court to suspend your driver’s license for 6 months to 5 years when you’re convicted of abusing harmful intoxicants.

-Other Consequences of Conviction
+Consequences of a Harmful Intoxicant Conviction

 Jail time, fines, and the loss of your driver’s license aren’t the only ways a conviction for abusing harmful intoxicants can affect your life.
 A conviction means having a permanent criminal record as a drug offender.
 That can affect your ability to get a job, rent an apartment, hold a professional license, or get a college degree.
 A drug conviction also may affect your immigration status if you’re in the United States on an immigration visa or a green card.